OpenOLAT/OpenOLAT/README.md

 #### 3. Setting up the Tomcat server in Eclipse

-Setup a tomcat server by clicking on OpenOlat -> Run As -> "Run on Server".
+Setup a tomcat server by clicking on `OpenOlat -> Run As -> "Run on Server"`.
 The "Run on Server" wizard will pop up and you define define a new server.
-Look for Apache -> Tomcat v9.0.
+Look for `Apache -> Tomcat v9.0`.

 Add openolat as web application in the step "Add and remove" and click finish.

 Double click the newly created server and increase the timeout to something like 180s.

-Open the generated server.xml file and manually set the following parameters:
+Open the generated `server.xml` file and manually set the following parameters:

-- In the "Context" element set parameter reloadable="false"
+- In the `Context` element set parameter `reloadable="false"`

 You can now start the server and open the following URL [http://localhost:8080/olat](http://localhost:8080/olat) in your favorite browser.
-You can log in with user "administrator" and password "openolat".
+You can log in with user `administrator` and password `openolat`.

 Have fun, give feedback and contribute!

 ##### Option: use application server database connection pool

-By default and for your convinience the embedded connection pool is used, you don't need to configure anything.
+By default and for your convenience the embedded connection pool is used, you don't need to configure anything.
 This is fine for simple development setups, but not recommended for production.
-To be as close as possible to a productive environment it is usefull to use the application server connection pool also in the development environment:
+To be as close as possible to a productive environment it is useful to use the application server connection pool also in the development environment:

-###### First: add the following properies to the `olat.local.properties` file:
+###### First: add the following properties to the `olat.local.properties` file:

 ```
 db.source=jndi